sidneyrdc/ros_interface/README.md

 # ROS Interface Library

 A shared library to simplify the access to the ROS environment.
-Allows writing and reading from topics and nodes of ROS without importing ROS libraries and their dependencies.
+Allows your algorithm in C++ and Julia to write and read from topics and nodes of ROS without importing ROS libraries and their dependencies.

 ## Installation